cis-ds/course-site/content/event/intro/index.Rmd

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Overview of programming, applications to social science, reproducible research, and course logistics."
+summary: "Overview of programming, applications to information science, reproducible research, and course logistics."

 # Location of event.
 location: "Online"